 Paper presented at the annual meeting of the American Sociological Association

 Abstract: I argue that the organization of the American corporate elite underwent a transformation between the early 1970s and the turn of the twenty-first century.
 For the first three decades after World War II, the corporate elite adopted a pragmatic, accommodationist, approach, in which it accepted the reality of a relatively activist state, a relatively strong labor movement, and a financial community that oversaw and mediated disputes across industries.
 As the 1970s progressed, the corporate elite moved to limit the power of the state and of labor.
-Then, in the 1980s, the power of commercial banks began to decline.
-Finally, the takeover wave of the 1980s led corporate elite leaders to shift their concerns away from those of business as a whole toward the short-term performance of their particular firms.
+The takeover wave of the 1980s led corporate elite leaders to shift their concerns away from those of business as a whole toward the short-term performance of their particular firms.
 With no external forces to discipline its members, the corporate elite has become fragmented, narrowly self-interested, and unable to act collectively to address the problems of American society in a way that its forerunners did in previous years.

 Changing Pathways to Corporate Elite: Education,